 - Blacks: Zulu, Kosa, Soto, Ndebele, immigrants from Nigeria and Zimbabwe (80%);

-- White: Dutch, German, French (10%);
+- Whites: Dutch, Germans, French (10%)

-- Asians (2%).
+- Asian (2%).

-Currently, white trying to emigrate fromSouth Africa: The reason lies in the outbreak of the AIDS epidemic (HIV infected 5 million) and the high crime rate in the cities.
-But at the same time here immigrate people living in other African countries, especially those living in Zimbabwe.
+Currently, whites are trying to emigrate from South Africa: the reason lies in the outbreaks of the AIDS epidemic (5 million people are infected with HIV) and high crime in cities.
+But at the same time, people living in other African countries, especially residents of Zimbabwe, immigrate here..

-Big cities: Cape Town, Johannesburg, Port Elizabeth, Pretoria, Durban, East London.
+Major cities: Cape Town, Johannesburg, Port Elizabeth, Pretoria, Durban, East London.

-The traditions and customs of the peoples of South Africa
+Traditions and customs of the peoples of South Africa